awemorris/suika3/README.md

 ## Internationalization

-Suika3 supports the following languages, and the translation is in progress.
+Suika3 supports the following languages.

 | Language               | Our Code    | Translation Type         | Scope of Translation             | Progress      |
 |------------------------|-------------|--------------------------|----------------------------------|---------------|